Anglo Pacific Group PLC Announces Director Share Dealings in Company

-LONDON, UK / ACCESSWIRE / February 16, 2022 / Anglo Pacific Group PLC ("Anglo Pacific", the "Company") APFAPY announces that it received notification of the following transactions by Kings Chapel International Limited, a Person Closely Associated ("PCA") with Mr. Julian Treger, Chief Executive Officer of the Company.
+LONDON, UK / ACCESSWIRE / April 4, 2022 / Anglo Pacific Group PLC ("Anglo Pacific", the "Company") (APFAPY announces that it received notification of the following transactions by Mr. Meier, Non-Executive Chairman of the Company.

-On 11 February 2022, Kings Chapel International Limited, sold 700,000 ordinary shares of 2 pence each in the Company ("Shares") at an average approximate price of 144.00p per share, as part of a further rebalancing of its investment portfolio.
+On 30 March 2021, Mr. Meier sold 28,024 ordinary shares of 2 pence each in the Company ("Shares") at a price of 174.2p per share and purchased 28,024 Shares at an average price of 174.3p per share.
+These transactions were undertaken as part of Mr. Meier's portfolio management.

-Following this notification, the total beneficial holding of Shares by Mr. Treger and persons closely associated with him is 2,174,951 Shares, representing 1.02% of the issued ordinary share capital of the Company.
+Following this notification, the total beneficial holding of Shares by Mr. Meier and persons closely associated with him remains 437,006 Shares, representing 0.20% of the issued ordinary share capital of the Company.

 The notifications below, made in accordance with the requirements of the UK version of the Market Abuse Regulation (596/2014/EU)[1], provides further detail in respect of the transactions as described at the beginning of this announcement.